If you do not agree with this policy, do not access or use our Service or interact with any other aspect of our business.

 - To administer a contest, promotion, survey or other site feature;

-- To communicate with about the Service and to drive engagement;
+- To communicate with you about the Service and to drive engagement;

 - To protect our legitimate business interests and legal rights and to comply with our legal obligations.

-Do we parse or interpret information you provide to us in the form of video recordings or comments?
+Do we parse or interpret information you provide to us in the form of video recordings, files, or comments?

-As we collect and store video recordings in order to provide our Services, we do not ever parse, modify, extract, or interpret the information (visual or audio) included in the video recordings.
+As we collect and store video recordings in order to provide our Services, we do not ever manually parse, modify, extract, or interpret the information (visual or audio) included in the video recordings.
 We must however process the recordings programmatically for technical purposes in order to optimize their transfer, storage, and playback quality.
-We may also programmatically generate some thumbnails from the recording in order to display them to the user in their workspace alongside the title and other metadata attached to the recording.
-We do not parse or extract information from these automatically-generated thumbnails.
+We may also process the recording audio programmatically to generate a transcript and use it to automatically suggest to the user to add a thumbnail, a title, a summary, and other information to the recording.
+We do not parse or interpret any information from this automatically-generated content.

-We will only access the content of specific video recordings or text-based information upon your implied approval when/if you seek user support from us or when you report a bug.
+We will only access the content of specific video recordings or related text-based information upon your implied approval when/if you seek user support from us or when you report a bug.
+We may also occasionally access the content of video recordings when investigating and debugging production issues with our Services.

 When does Claap use end-user information from third parties?